icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [syagent.com](https://syagent.com/) — Noncommercial free server monitoring service, alerts and metrics.
   * [pagerly.io](https://pagerly.io/) -  Manage on-calls on Slack  (integrates with Pagerduty, OpsGenie).
 Free up to 1 team (one team refers to one on call)
   * [pagertree.com](https://pagertree.com/) - Simple interface for alerting and on-call management.
 Free up to 5 users.
+  * [phare.io](https://phare.io/) - Uptime Monitoring free for up to 100,000 events for unlimited projets and unlimited status pages.
   * [pingbreak.com](https://pingbreak.com/) — Modern uptime monitoring service.
 Check unlimited URLs and get downtime notifications via Discord, Slack, or email.
   * [pingpong.one](https://pingpong.one/) — Advanced status page platform with monitoring.
 The free tier includes one public customizable status page with an SSL subdomain.
 Pro plan is offered to open-source projects and non-profits free of charge.
   * [robusta.dev](https://home.robusta.dev/) — Powerful Kubernetes monitoring based on Prometheus.
 Bring your own Prometheus or install the all-in-one bundle.
 The free tier includes up to 20 Kubernetes nodes.
 Alerts via Slack, Microsoft Teams, Discord, and more.
 Integrations with PagerDuty, OpsGenie, VictorOps, DataDog, and many other tools.